|

 If you are going to have a real

-rehearsal, then, yes, I will attend, participate and direct.
-If you are having a
+rehearsal, then yes, I will attend, participate and direct.
+If you are only having

-until people have a chance to think about it.
-The dinner provides all the time necessary to
+a chance to think about it.
+The dinner provides all the time necessary to answer the questions,

-answer the questions, both from you as well as your wedding party.
+both from you, as well as your wedding party.

 |